wsinned/oci-shared-images/README.md

 ## Guiding Principles
 1. Keep the most common things that should be shared higher up in the hierarchy
 2. Keep things that are specific (especially version specific) lower in the hierarchy
-3. The final layer cannot be shared (`-dx` layer) but are built using a common parameterized build (`Containerfile.img-dx`) for repeatability
+3. The final layers cannot be shared (`-dx` layers) but are built using a common parameterized build ([Containerfile.img-dx](./fedora/Containerfile.img-dx)) for repeatability
 4. Both `distrobox` and `devcontainer` use `fedora41-*-dx` images and bind mount `$HOME` dir.
 5. All activities that mutate the file system are constrained to `$HOME`, `/tmp`, etc. to eliminate OCI image layer Copy-on-Write (CoW) operations.
 6. Images and containers are periodically re-created to: